jrydberg/fechter/README.md

 down for some reason (mechanical errors, maintaince, ...) `ws-2` will assume responsibility for both `ext-ws-1` and `ext-ws-2`.

-Fechter tries to evenly spread out the IP aliases for all available nodes in the cluster.
+Fechter tries to evenly spread out the IP aliases over all available nodes in the cluster.

 Fechter assumes that it talks to its cluster members over the same